snakamura/log/2025/10/kleisli_adjunction.md

 $U \circ F$ produces the monad `T` itself.

-When you think about a category of adjunctions of `T` in `Hask`, this adjunction is the initial object in this category, and the free T-algebra adjunction we saw in the previous post is the terminal object.
+When you think about a category of adjunctions that result in the monad `T` on `Hask`, this adjunction is the initial object in this category.
+Also, the free T-algebra adjunction we saw in the previous post is the terminal object.